MariaManoela/top-trumps/README.md

-# :game_die:
+# :game_die: Top Trumps
-- Fifth challenge of Imerrsão Dev - Alura
+- Fifth challenge of Imersão Dev - Alura
 - Draw a card, choose an attribute and play it!

 ## :computer: Technologies